© Philip Jessup

 The style of the Spring Fresco seems remarkably assured to me, with the abstract images of mountains and flowers framed on each wall much as a photographer might compose such elements today.
 The subject matter fits precisely into the aspect ratio of the walls.
 The images themselves are delightful, conveying the bounty the Minoans received from the island’s flora and fauna, which are depicted — in this case lilies — outsized in relation to the craggy mountains where they grow, while frisky swallows swoop above or below in flirtatious pairs.

 This Minoan abstract quality of nature as a kind of metaphorical statement I feel is present in contemporary Korean photographer’s B&W panorama images that I love.
 Born in 1950, Bien-U, a Korean, takes inspiration from his country’s landscape.
 His Sacred Wood series (1985) include images of an old pine forest that surrounds a shrine of the Shilla Dynasty of Gyeongju.
 These large, impressive photos reflect Bien-U’s passion for the symbolic role that pine trees play in his culture.
 Koreans apparently believe that the pine acts as an ambassador between earth and heaven, accompanying the soul of the deceased into the world hereafter.

-The same human impulse seems to emanate from The Spring Fresco and Sacred Wood, though separated by 3,500 years: reverence for a natural world that provides beneficence, spirituality, and meaning to those who respect and live close to nature.
+In sum, I think that the same human impulse seems to emanate from The Spring Fresco, Bien-U’s Sacred Wood, and Porter’s Spruce Trees in Fog and Hawkweed though separated by 3,500 years: reverence for a natural world that provides beneficence, spirituality, and meaning to those who respect and live close to nature.